Accommodations for Entrance Examinations

 Will I need updated documentation?

 That will depend on the age of your most recent documentation and the requirements established in the documentation guidelines for the exam you are planning to take.
 Generally, documentation for ADD or a learning disability will need to be no more than 5 years old.
 Documentation for medical/health-related impairments or psychiatric impairments will need to be no more than 6 months-1 year old.
 If your exam does not publish documentation guidelines, you may want to contact the exam's disability services office in order to ask for clarification.
 If your documentation is out-of-date, you will be responsible for securing a new evaluation and/or current documentation.
+Please note that Wheaton's Office of Disability Services is not able to verify the time frame for your documentation.

 What if I have specific questions about the process?